 Once the process is completed and accreditation awarded, successful submitters will receive an ICA course accreditation logo and sign an accompanying logo release form.
 Course Instructors teaching the accredited course will be required to display the logo on their teaching materials so that students will be aware they are taking an ICA Accredited Course with a streamlined pathway to ICCP certification (see below).
 The instructors will also have to explain to their students how they can go about obtaining their ICCP certification and what competencies they are exempt from (in case of Class B course).

 Below you will find collated resources and information regarding the program.
 Please review these documents and contact us with any outstanding questions.

-Students who successfully complete either Class A or Class B and then apply for their own personal ICCP certification for professionals - individuals will receive credit for those relevant competencies.
+Students, who successfully complete either Class A or Class B accredited CPTED course and then apply for their own personal ICCP certification, will receive credit for those relevant competencies.
 Note that application needs to be submitted within 2 years following the completion of their ICCP course.